acf-quizbowl/acf-quizbowl.github.io/tournaments/archive/2023/ACF Nationals.md

 <!-- todo: make that doc into static page, under /policies/ -->

 ## Packet submission
-The editors of ACF Nationals are planning to write 12 editors’ packets and produce 12 packets from team submissions. **Unlike recent years, packet submission for 2024 ACF Nationals will be mandatory.** However, teams will only be required to submit half-packets.
+The editors of ACF Nationals are planning on writing 13 packets this year. **Unlike recent years, packet submission for 2023 ACF Nationals will be mandatory.** However, teams will only be required to submit half-packets.
 Teams should request a half-packet distribution by emailing [nationals@acf-quizbowl.com](mailto:nationals@acf-quizbowl.com).

-Finalized tossups for 2024 ACF Nationals will be capped at 850 characters in 10 pt Times New Roman.
-Bonuses will be capped at 750 characters.
-However, this cap does not apply to submissions; submitting teams are allowed and encouraged to submit longer questions.
+Finalized tossups for 2023 ACF Nationals will be capped at 8 lines in 10-point Times New Roman.
+However, this cap does not apply to submissions; submitting teams are allowed and encouraged to submit longer tossups.

 The packet deadlines:

 Packet discount | Submission deadline
 - | -
--$75 (-$150 for a full packet) | Sunday, December 3
+-$100 | Sunday, November 27
--$50 (-$100 for a full packet) | Sunday, December 24
+-$50  | Sunday, January 1
--$25 (-$50 for a full packet) | Sunday, January 14
+-$25  | Sunday, January 22
--$0 (-$25 for a full packet)  | Sunday, February 4
+-$0   | Sunday, February 12
-+$25  | Sunday, February 25
++$25  | Sunday, March 5
-+$50  | Sunday, March 17
++$50  | Sunday, March 26

 Later packet submissions will be charged $10/day late.

 Additionally, if you submit a packet before registering for the tournament and subsequently do not attend ACF Nationals, whether because you do not qualify or because you choose not to attend, that packet can still be used for ACF Nationals.
 The discount the packet would have earned will roll over to the next ACF tournament that the school sends a team to.
 If the discount is greater than $70 (ACF's share of tournament fees), it can be spread among multiple teams from the same school, or the difference between $70 and the amount of the discount can be rolled over to a further tournament.
 Rolling over a discount does not preclude submitting a packet for the next ACF tournament, should that be required.

-All packet submission deadlines are due by 11:59 p.m.
-Eastern Time on the given day.
+All packet submission deadlines are at 11:59 p.m.
+Central Time.
 Packets must be submitted to [nationals@acf-quizbowl.com](mailto:nationals@acf-quizbowl.com).
-Quality discounts may be awarded for packets that have a substantial number of questions that are usable with less editing.
-Quality discounts may be larger or smaller depending on the number of such questions.
+We will continue to offer an additional −$50 quality discount to any team that submits a polished packet with almost all questions usable with little to no editing.

 ## Fees

 Team entry fee or discount         |
 - | -
 Base fee per team                  | $350
-Buzzer discount                    | -$20 per functioning buzzer system (with eight functioning buzzers).
-Please note that the buzzer discount will be revoked, and a further penalty of $10 assessed, for buzzers that are non-functional upon arriving to ACF Nationals.
+Buzzer discount                    | -$10 per functioning buzzer system (with eight functioning buzzers).
-Staffer discount                   | -$100 for each staffer capable of reading a round in ca. 40 minutes.
+Staffer discount                   | -$150 for each staffer capable of reading a round in ca. 35 minutes.
+Staffers must register with ACF in advance.

 Teams will owe half the registration fee if they drop from the field with less than four weeks to go before the tournament and the full registration fee if they drop from the field with less than two weeks to go before the tournament.